inf-monkeys-abandon/vines-video/README.md

 ``` shell
 python go_zero.py
 ```
-The results will be under `output`
+The results will be under `output`.

 ## Controlled Zero-shot Text to Video Generation